Short-term complications of hypoglycaemia and/or hyperglycaemic hyperosmolar syndrome and ketoacidosis

 (3E) An immunomodulatory therapy to preserve beta-cell function at T1DM diagnosis, ultimately reducing DKA and hypoglycaemia risk - Led by Professor Josephine Forbes

-(3F) With Compumedics (ASX:CMP), we will conduct an observational study of a patented sensor to determine impact of glucose extremes on sleep and QoL - Led by Associate Professor Elif Ekinci and Professor David O’Neal.
+(3F) Impact of glycaemic extremes on the quality of sleep and QoL - Led by Associate Professor Elif Ekinci and Professor David O’Neal.

 (3G) The ACADI Health economics unit will commercialise T1DM simulation modelling software using QALYs to evaluate new technologies.
 Software is based on an adapted T2DMUKPDS Outcomes model - Led by Professor Philip Clarke and Dr An Duy Tran